 Throughout its long history, the Prohibition Party has championed women’s equality.
 For example, at its first convention in 1869, women enjoyed full voting and other delegate rights.
 Thus, they were the first to have that distinction in any U.S. political party.

 The Party platform of 1872 called for women’s voting rights.
-This was about a half century before that goal was achieved nationally.
+This was about a half century before that goal was achieved.
 Also, in its platform of 1892, it called for equal pay for equal work.

 Women achieved voting rights nationally in 1920.
 Promptly, the Party nominated women for office at the national, state, and local levels.
 Marie Brehm became the first nominee of any party for vice-president.

-Decades before the Party was formed, Henry Clay said “I’d rather be right than President.”
+Decades before the Party existed, Henry Clay said “I’d rather be right than President.”
 After the Party realized it could never elect a President, it adopted the following song.

 I’ll firmly stand for the truth and right, I have God to fear.